omotomiwa26/NumberGuessGame/README.md

 1. **Checkout:** Clones the source code from the GitHub repository.
 2. **Compile:** Compiles the Java source code using Maven.
 3. **Unit Test:** Executes all JUnit tests to ensure code correctness and prevent regressions.
-4. **Code Quality Scan:** Performs a static code analysis using SonarQube to check for bugs, vulnerabilities, and code smells, ensuring code quality and maintainability[cite: 13].
+4. **Code Quality Scan:** Performs a static code analysis using SonarQube to check for bugs, vulnerabilities, and code smells, ensuring code quality and maintainability.
 5. **Build Package:** Packages the compiled application into a `.war` artifact if all previous stages succeed.
 6. **Deploy to Tomcat:** Deploys the `.war` artifact to a running Apache Tomcat server, making the application accessible via a web browser.
 This stage only runs on successful merges to the `develop` branch.